ArduPilot/ardupilot_wiki/copter/source/docs/dji-f330-flamewheel.rst

 -  The F450 is well suited to carrying a GoPro camera, brushless gimbal, landing gear and a larger battery for longer flights.
 -  The F330 and F450 FlameWheel are excellent platforms for the PX4 and
-   PixHawk Flight controllers as well as the APM.
+   PixHawk autopilots as well as the APM.

-   -  I  have, in fact, converted my personal F330 to use the PX4 flight controller with great success.
+   -  I  have, in fact, converted my personal F330 to use the PX4 autopilot with great success.

 -  I strongly recommend the F330 and F450 ARF kits, they are reliable, rugged and inexpensive and are suitable for many uses.